Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Testing

-For our testing phase, we were fortunate to be able to test with 3 donors, recruited with the assistance of Ren Inc. Testing sessions consisted of a task-based usability test, a modified A/B survey, and a final System Usability Scale.
+For our testing phase, we were fortunate to be able to test with 3 donors, recruited with the assistance of Ren.
+Testing sessions consisted of a think-aloud protocol, a modified A/B survey, and a final System Usability Scale.

 Outcomes